yangwu1227/booking-api-aws/services/booking/docs/setup_workflows.md

 ### Testing with Pytest

-The test suite is run using [pytest](https://docs.pytest.org/en/stable/).
-The integration tests are run against a PostgreSQL database running in a Docker container.
-The `DATABASE_URL_TEST` database connection string is set as an environment variable in the `compose.yml` file.
+The test suite is run using [pytest](https://docs.pytest.org/en/stable/) and is divided into three categories:

 <center>